New Techniques in Abdominoplasty Delight Surgeons and Patients

 Abdominoplasty is a cosmetic procedure that has significantly increased in popularity over the past decade.
 However, risks associated with abdominoplasty, as well as an extended recovery period, have discouraged some patients who might benefit from the treatment.
 Now, a new surgical technique known as progressive tension sutures or PTS is reducing risk and eliminating the need for uncomfortable drains after surgery.

-Abdominoplasty Drawbacks
+Abdominoplasty Surgery Drawbacks

-In the past, abdominoplasty surgery left an open space in the abdominal area that was prone to seromas (buildups of fluid).
+In the past, traditional tummy tuck surgery left an open space in the abdominal area that was prone to seromas (buildups of fluid).
 To reduce this risk, surgeons insert drains into the abdominal region to eliminate excess fluid as it builds.
 While drainage tubes have been the standard of care for some time, the tubes have also been a source of discomfort for many abdominoplasty patients.
 In addition, the rate of seromas was still relatively high at 20 percent.

 PTS is a relatively simple surgical technique that involves the placement of sutures between the skin flap and the deeper abdominal tissue.
 The progressive attachment offers the